iWedmak/laravel-5-helper/README.md

 # laravel-5-helper
 **FormatResponce**

+To return json or html on same route.
 Register Middleware, add this to app/Http/Kernel.php in middlewareGroups array in web, as last one of them:
 ```php
 iWedmak\Helper\Middleware\FormatResponce::class,